the-ai-engineer/ai-agents-from-scratch/10-advanced-memory/README.md

 ## Next Steps

 You now have a complete, production-ready agent architecture with memory management.
-Next, explore [Lesson 11 - FAQ Agent with RAG](../11-example-faq-agent) to add knowledge retrieval capabilities using vector databases.
+This completes the core fundamentals course!

+For advanced topics like RAG (Retrieval-Augmented Generation), vector databases, and production deployment, check out the separate advanced modules.

 ## Resources